antisvin/OpenWareLab/Resources/README.md

 ### C++

-#### Patch objects
+#### Serializing objects

 "ResourceStorage.h" header includes all the necessary files:

 * ResourceStorage - grants access to storage itself
+* Resource - this class must include correct size attribute and buffer of that size must follow it.
+You're not expected to instantiate it manually, but it can be returned from some method of Storage class.
+Also, this is the base class for next two template classes.
-* StorageResource<typename Payload> is the template used for reading resources stored on flash
+* StorageResource<typename Payload> is the template used for reading resources stored on flash.
-* MemoryResource<typename Payload> is the template used for storing arbitrary data on flash
+* MemoryResource<typename Payload> is the template uses an object allocated in memory as its payload.

 You should instantiate one or both of those templates for each type of data that you want to access: